Truncated Kernel Stochastic Gradient Descent on Spheres: Main Results

 \begin{theorem} Suppose that \autoref{hyp1}, \autoref{hyp2} (b) (with $0 < C_2 \leq 1 \leq C_1 < \infty$, $0<M_u<\infty$ and $s>1/2$), \autoref{hyp3} (a), and \autoref{hyp4} hold.
 For any truncation level parameter $\theta>0$, take the step size $\gamma_n = \gamma_0 n^{-t}$ with $0 \leq t < \frac{1}{2}$ such that $\gamma_0 < \min\left\{\frac{2s-1}{4s}, \frac{1}{C_1}\right\}$ and $1 - t < 2\theta s$, then

 where $D_1$ and $D_2$ are constants dependent only on $t$ which will be specified in the proof.
 If we choose $t = \frac{1}{2s+1}$, the optimal rate can be achieved:

 \end{theorem}

-In this context, we apply the same strategy as in kernel SGD to balance bias and variance, using a precise polynomial step size $\gamma_n = \gamma_0 n^{-t}$.
+In this context, we apply the same strategy as in kernel SGD (e.g. \cite{dieuleveut2016nonparametric}) to balance bias and variance, using a precise polynomial step size $\gamma_n = \gamma_0 n^{-t}$.
 This approach allows us to achieve the optimal rate without the need for strict restrictions on the dimensionality of the hypothesis space $\mathcal{H}_{L_n}$; instead, only an appropriate lower bound is required.
 The polynomial step size used in kernel SGD is also effective in T-kernel SGD.
 Additionally, the parameter $\theta$ offers a new option for balancing bias and variance, which provides greater flexibility.
 While ensuring the optimal convergence rates, we typically select $\theta=\frac{1}{2s+1}$ to minimize computational and storage costs.
-However, a larger $s$ corresponds to a smaller hypothesis space, so we typically choose a moderate $s = 1$.
-When $d$ is sufficiently large, this choice leads to near $\mathcal{O}\left(n^{\frac{4}{3}}\right)$ computational time and $\mathcal{O}\left(n^{\frac{1}{3}}\right)$ storage requirements for processing $n$ iterations.
+However, a larger $s$ corresponds to a smaller hypothesis space, so we typically choose a moderate $s \in\left(\frac{1}{2},\frac{3}{2}\right]$.
+This avoids the need for careful selection of the regularization coefficients, as required by methods like FALKON \cite{alessandro2017falkon} or other conjugate gradient-based approaches.